Winchester College: Headmasters

-Former pupils
+Notable alumni

 Current pupils of Winchester College are known as Wykehamists, in memory of the school's founder, William of Wykeham; former pupils are known as Old Wykehamists, or amongst themselves as Old Woks.

 Fictional Old Wykehamists appear in over 50 novels, starting with Tobias Smollett's eponymous Peregrine Pickle in 1751.

-Controversy
+Controversies

 In 1872, under the headmaster George Ridding, "tunding", beatings given by a prefect (a senior pupil), using a ground-ash across the shoulders, were still permitted.
 The matter became a national scandal, known as "the Tunding Row", when "an overzealous Senior Commoner Prefect" beat a pupil for refusing to attend a notions test.
 Ridding made matters worse by trying to defend the action.
 He eventually limited the prefects' power to beat, and forbade notions tests as a "disgraceful innovation".

-The college knew in 1982 of allegations of sadomasochistic abuse of boys and young men attending summer camps run by the Iwerne Trust in the 1970s, "to ensure that future members of the establishment were committed Christians".
-These were known as "Bash camps" after the nickname of their founder, E. J. H. Nash.
-Neither the college nor the Trust reported these bare-buttocks beatings to the police.
-The perpetrator, John Smyth QC, now deceased, was warned off and moved to Zimbabwe and then South Africa where abuse continued.
-An independent review into the abuse, commissioned by the college, was published in January 2022.
+In the 1970s and 80s, the college permitted a Christian Forum – later described as "cult-like" – to operate on college grounds, giving John Smyth access to pupils.
+He carried out sadomasochistic abuse on several of them at his nearby house in Morestead.
+Smyth was a leader of the evangelical Christian Iwerne camps, where abuse also took place.
+He was assisted in this by former Winchester pupil Simon Doggart.
+The college and the Iwerne Trust became aware of these allegations in 1982, but neither reported them to the police.
+Smyth was warned off and moved to Zimbabwe and then South Africa, where abuse continued.
+An independent review, commissioned by the college, was published in January 2022, alongside the Makin Review by the Church of England and a review by the Titus Trust (which succeeded the Iwerne Trust).

 In 2005, Winchester College was one of fifty of the country's leading independent schools found guilty of running an unlawful price-fixing cartel by the Office of Fair Trading.
 As a penalty, the schools paid for a trust fund to benefit the affected pupils.
-Winchester College, like Eton, received a fifty percent reduction in its penalty in return for its full cooperation.
+Winchester College, like Eton, received a fifty per cent reduction in its penalty in return for its full cooperation.

-In 2017 Winchester College suspended a member of the staff for providing students with information about questions on an upcoming public exam.
+In 2017 Winchester College suspended its Head of Art History for providing students with information about questions on an upcoming public exam.
 The headmaster of Winchester confirmed that the school had treated the matter "very seriously" and that no boy was responsible for the "exam irregularity".
 The information was widely distributed, resulting in their papers being disallowed.